canonical/indico-operator/docs/tutorial.md

 sudo ip route add 127.0.0.1 via 10.131.49.76
 ```

-`127.0.0.1` is the ip inside the Multipass instance and `10.131.49.76` is the ip address of the Multipass instance.
-Multipass instance ip will be different for you so be careful.
+`127.0.0.1` is the IP inside the Multipass instance and `10.131.49.76` is the IP address of the Multipass instance.
+Multipass instance IP will be different for you so be careful.

-Add the ip address to the `/etc/hosts` file:
+Add the IP address to the `/etc/hosts` file:

 ```bash
 echo "10.131.49.76 indico.local" >> /etc/hosts